jmjafrx/blkcodestudies/syllabus-schedule.md

 **Feb 21 - Black Machines**

 * McPherson, Tara.
 “US Operating Systems at Mid-Century.”
 In Race after the Internet, edited by Lisa Nakamura and P Chow-White, 2013.
+[Click Here--PDF not available in Documents Folder](https://www.dropbox.com/s/fajypi47lds1pwj/McPherson%20Race%20UNIX%20Machines.pdf?dl=0)
 * Chude-Sokei, Louis.
 “The Uncanny History of Minstrels and Machines, 1835-1923,” edited by Stephen Johnson, 104–32.
 Univ of Massachusetts Press, 2012.
 * “On Its 10th Birthday, a Short History of Twitter in Tweets | WIRED.”
 Accessed January 12, 2017.
 [Click here](https://www.wired.com/2016/03/10th-birthday-short-history-twitter-tweets/)
 * Sanders, Sam.
 “How Black People May Or May Not Use Twitter.”
 2010 NPR.org -  [Click](http://www.npr.org/sections/alltechconsidered/2010/08/16/129235517/how-black-people-may-or-may-not-use-twitter)